 With the market frenzy, my portfolio is back to October numbers.
 I just lost the insane increase we saw these past 5 months (see below).
 I have not sold any stocks and I have not bought any yet.
 I feel the markets just got closer to normal valuations and we are starting to see some bargains pop up.
 I just started tracking historical as I have money across multiple accounts and it’s nice to see the historical view.

-As a reminder, just when you think stability in the markets come around, world events happen and shift the pendulum.
-The reality is, there aren’t any stability ever.
-Stability can last 2 or 3 months but that’s just about it when it comes to world events and you should not focus on playing those events for a long term portfolio.
-Yes, there can be money to be made if you do short term trading but a long term dividend growth investing strategy will succeed regardless of those events.
+As a reminder, just when you think stability in the markets comes around, world events happen and shift the pendulum.
+The reality is, there isn’t any stability ever.
+Stability can last 2 or 3 months but that’s just about it when it comes to world events and you should not focus on playing those events for a long-term portfolio.
+Yes, there can be money to be made if you do short-term trading but a long-term dividend growth investing strategy will succeed regardless of those events.

 I have some cash waiting in my RRSP account and will probably make a trade in the coming weeks.

-I think the drop in prices is an opportunity to buy solid income stocks these days.
+I think the drop in prices is an opportunity to buy solid-income stocks these days.
 As they enter oversold territory, it means you can get the yield and the appreciation when they bounce back.
-There is a small window of opportunity with income stocks and I am not talking about the insane high yield oil stocks here, I am talking about the banks as an example.
-I am staying away from oil stocks for the records, I do not like the oil environment in Canada and the competition around the world.
+There is a small window of opportunity with income stocks and I am not talking about the insane high-yield oil stocks here, I am talking about the banks as an example.
+I am staying away from oil stocks for the record, I do not like the oil environment in Canada and the competition around the world.

 My February 2020 dividend income is a high $2,662 – it’s a new high.
 My monthly dividend income is not balanced and that’s not a problem.
 Balancing monthly income should not be a goal as you should have a cash waterfall approach where the dividend income (if used for retirement) should fill next year’s income or the following year to be safe.